dangbert/DeepLearningPython35/experiments/deepFeedback/README.md

 So for a given "raw" input, the network can be ran for several iterations, and hopefully improve its performance over the iterations.

-On the first iteration, we inject all zeros (in future consider using random noise) as a placeholder for the initial deep feedback.
+On the first iteration, we inject all zeros or random gaussian noise as a placeholder for the initial deep feedback.

 Note to self: see my email [here](https://mail.google.com/mail/u/0/#inbox/KtbxLwgxChPRnrCsrZxDLJPCzHLxxlJgJq) with full initial thoughts on this idea.
 This idea itself is inspired by how deep feedback in the brain's visual system feeds back to the earlier levels of the visual cortex.
 "What we think we're seeing influences what we actually see."  [more info here](https://medicalxpress.com/news/2021-06-feedback-visual-cortex-perception.html).

-## Experiment 1:
+## Experiment 1 (a):
 [link to code at time of experiment](https://github.com/dangbert/DeepLearningPython35/tree/e304ac447f76ec9875a090e50a9d0f24016ee82c)